 Click on “OK” button and FileZilla will throw an error indicating the associated application is not found.

 You have two options to change the wrong custom filetype associations in FileZilla.
 One is to complete delete all wrong associations and connect correct apps and other is to directly change the correct app name in the settings box.

 Delete and Reassign Filetype Associations

-Delete all or the problematic custom filetype associations and press “OK” button to close the settings screen.
+You can delete all or the problematic custom filetype associations in the box.
+Press “OK” button to close the settings screen.

 Now, right click on the file you want to edit and choose “View/Edit” option.
 FileZilla will show you the filetype association box and ask you to select the app.
 You can use the default system app and click “OK” button.
 In addition, you can check “Always use selection for all unassociated files” to use system app to edit files from FileZilla also.
 This is a good option as you can rely on the system file association instead of FileZilla’s custom settings.
 However, after choosing this option you can only change the association by manually adding entries as explained in next section.

 If you want to open the file with a custom app, select “Use custom program” and click on “Browse” button to select the app.